-- SBF is pleased to have been shortlisted for a Sedex Global Sustainability award in the categories of Data and Insights as well as Community Collaboration.
-We are very proud of this given our relatively new Sedex membership (since 2019).
-This gives all within the Frucor Group motivation to keep collaborating with different stakeholders in order to promote human rights in our supply chain. - SBF was also recognised as a Top 2 Company by the Global Child Forum.
-This forum has acknowledged us as a leader in our responses to Children's Rights in comparison with 832 other global companies and when benchmarked against 27 indicators. - The Frucor Group introduced in 2021 a Supplier Segmentation Framework with the objective of managing suppliers based on their overall risk profile and the degree to which they can help us achieve our strategic objectives.
+- Sedex Sustainability Award SBF is pleased to have won a Sedex Global Sustainability award in the category of Data and Insights in 2023 after becoming a Sedex member in 2019.
+Sedex is an organisation that provides an online platform for companies to manage and improve working conditions in global supply chains including in the area of supply chain transparency, risk assessment and ethical data exchange.
+This gives all within the Frucor Group motivation to keep collaborating with different stakeholders in order to promote human rights in our supply chain. - Global Child Forum SBF was also recognised as a Top 2 Company by the Global Child Forum.
+This forum has acknowledged us as a leader in our responses to Children's Rights in comparison with 832 other global companies and when benchmarked against 27 indicators. - Sustainability Awards In 2021, Frucor AU achieved a Level 5 Beyond Best Practice Award from the not-for-profit Australian Packaging Covenant Organisation (APCO) as assessed against a Packaging Sustainability Framework.
+We believe our efforts to reduce the impact of packaging on the Australian environment demonstrate values consistent with reducing harm to people. - Supplier Management the Frucor Group introduced in 2021 a Supplier Segmentation Framework with the objective of managing suppliers based on their overall risk profile and the degree to which they can help us achieve our strategic objectives.
 Our strategic imperatives include improving our focus on safety and wellbeing and increasing the internal and external focus on sustainability.
 We look at the supply chain complexity of those we procure from, to understand how remote/distant the end source is.
 We also look at stability and predictability noting that volatility is connected to higher risks of modern slavery.
-We are looking to review tier 1 and 2 suppliers through this Framework. - The Frucor Group in 2019 formulated a Human Rights Policy to further strengthen our commitment and promote human rights due diligence as well as engage employees and suppliers.
+We are looking to review tier 1 and 2 suppliers through this Framework. - Human Rights The Frucor Group in 2019 formulated a Human Rights Policy to further strengthen our commitment and promote human rights due diligence as well as engage employees and suppliers.
 The details are at this link.
 We held expert dialogues in 2019 and 2020 with representatives from global organisations such as Human Rights NPOs (CRT), the IHRB, the Danish Institute for Human Rights and the UNDP.
-We utilised information in those dialogues to further our due diligence approaches and as a result in 2021 we conducted third-party interviews of migrant workers in The Frucor Group's Japan group company Izutsu Maisen. - The Frucor Group has also conducted a potential risk assessment in collaboration with Verisk Maplecroft, a global risk consulting company, for the countries in which our 90 factories are located, using general country and industry data, results available here. - Frucor AU has commenced mapping its supply chains by categorising all tier 1 suppliers based on geographic location and the types of goods/services procured and then conducting specific modern slavery risk analysis.
-We believe that better understanding our supply chains will enable us to take more meaningful action in response to any risks identified.
+We utilised information in those dialogues to further our due diligence approaches and as a result in 2021 we conducted third-party interviews of migrant workers in the Frucor Group's Japan group company Izutsu Maisen.
+In 2023, the Frucor Group engaged in a dialogue with Human Rights Watch (HRW), to discuss assessment of human rights risks and responding to human rights issues.
+In 2023, we also received advice from human rights experts regarding the need to review the steps we are taking in light of the proposed Directive on Corporate Sustainability Due Diligence in the European Union.